thomasbrus/besturingssystemen/assignment-1/task-2/readme.txt

 ===================================================================================================
 [1] 	How do we run it?
 [2] 	How does the program work?
-[3] 	Why do we need synchronisation?

 ===================================================================================================
 [1]	How do we run it?
 ===================================================================================================
-	One can not actually run msort.c since it does not have a main function.
-Also, this programm is more likely to be used as a part of a library.
+	One can not actually run msort.c, since it does not have a main function.
+Also, this program is more likely to be used as a part of a library.
 However, we can run a program to test msort.c.
 First, we need to compile the program.
 Navigate to the source files with the terminal in a UNIX environment with gcc (we used the Ubuntu image) and enter the following command: